 International Trade can be advocated for, depending on the level of control placed on it.
 A laissez-faire approach is the simpler one in which there is less involvement from the government, believing that this will pave the way to a better economy and, thus, society.
 Since supply and demand emerge globally, market forces operate according to it promoting trade and growth.

 Protectionism, however, mandates the regulation of international trade to promote the smooth functioning of the market.
 People favour protectionism presume that strategies such as tariffs, subsidies, and quotas are necessary for the market so that growth is not hampered by the inefficiencies in the international market.

 Currency: The Popular Medium of Exchange

 Money is the accepted medium of exchange in any transaction.
-It is a unit of account and a store of value and can be transferred in a wide variety of ways including cash, ACH transfers, credit cards, and wired funds.
+It is a unit of account and a store of value and can be transferred in a wide variety of ways, including cash, ACH transfers, credit cards, and wired funds.
 Since it acts as a store of value, there is an assurance that we can use it for transactions of equivalent value in the future.

-Barter system refers to cashless transactions in which goods or services are exchanged directly between parties.
+The barter system refers to cashless transactions in which goods or services are exchanged directly between parties.
 While it is considered as a primitive method of transaction, organizations still use it as a means to acquire goods in exchange for surplus or unutilized assets.

-A good example of the barter system can be traced back to 1970s when PepsiCo Inc. set up a barter agreement with the Russian government to trade cola syrup in exchange for vodka.
+A good example of the barter system can be traced back to the 1970s when PepsiCo Inc. set up a barter agreement with the Russian government to trade cola syrup in exchange for vodka.
 Later the deal was modified to include $3 billion and even 10 Russian-built ships.